What makes Early Years at Worcester special?

 - The professional practice pathway has ‘Full and Relevant’ status with the Department for Education

-- Choose to study full or part-time at one of our partner colleges at a range of locations throughout the region
+- Choose to study part-time at one of our partner colleges at a range of locations throughout the region, or blended learning on the Flexible and Distributed Learning pathway

-- Opportunity to progress to a BA Top-up degree and to Early Years Teaching
+- Opportunity to progress to a BA Top-up degree Initial Teacher Training

 Pathway Options